All Episodes

 Maybe I'm wrong, but what's your reaction to this?

-You know, I think it's the safe it's quite safe to say that we've had our differences over the years from the very beginning.
+You know, I think it's the safe, it's quite safe to say that we've had our differences over the years from the very beginning.

-You know, when I ran, he supported uh my opponent in the primary, and so we've come from different wings of the party, but yeah, we've had a a a uh sort of a detente, I guess is the best way to put it over the years.
+But yeah, we've had a sort of a détente, I guess is the best way to put it over the years.

-And you know, my comment today has been that I compliment him for his longevity and his tenure.
+And, you know, my comment today has been that I compliment him for his longevity and his tenure.

-And there are still battles that are are ongoing between his part of the party and my part of the party.
+And there are still battles that are ongoing between his part of the party and my part of the party.

 I think we don't have the money to be sending money overseas, particularly to Ukraine at this point.